aleksyara/read4me/README.md

 **Problems**

-* You have a lot of documents to read but you physically don’t have time to read it.
+* You have a lot of documents to read.
-* You want someone to read a book for you when you will be driving.
+* User doesn’t have time to read long-read social media posts.
-* You want to improve your English skills and learn new accents and dialects.
+* You want to improve your English skills and learn languages from different  dialects.

 1. ## Screenshots